Introducing the 7Ds of managing digital marketing

-To understand how best to manage digital marketing in a business, it’s useful to scope out what digital marketing involves; which activities are required.
+To understand how best to manage digital marketing in a business, it’s useful to scope out what digital marketing involves; which activities are required and how they relate to other marketing activities.
 I’ve found that without this shared understanding within a business, digital marketing won’t get the investment needed.
-This may seem like an academic exercise, but it’s needed since there is often still an education job to do on colleagues in a business who ‘hold the purse strings’ of digital marketing.
+This may seem like an academic exercise, but it’s needed since there is often still an educational job to do on colleagues in a business who ‘hold the purse strings’ of digital marketing.

-To take some examples of misconceptions of digital marketing, here are some classics that I’ve heard and I guess you may have also:
+To take some examples of misconceptions of digital marketing, here are some classics that I’ve heard and I guess you will have also:

 - Digital marketing is our website